rust-lang/this-week-in-rust/draft/2021-10-06-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [miette](https://crates.io/crates/miette), a library for error handling that is beautiful both in code and output.
+This week's crate is [pubgrub](https://crates.io/crates/pubgrub), a Rust implementation of the state of the art version solving algorithm.

-Thanks to [Kat Marchán](https://users.rust-lang.org/t/crate-of-the-week/2704/965) for the self-suggestion!
+Thanks to [Louis Pilfold](https://users.rust-lang.org/t/crate-of-the-week/2704/968) for the suggestion!

 [Please submit your suggestions and votes for next week][submit_crate]!